0chain/blobber/README.md

 # For remote images
 ../bin/p0blobber.start.sh
 ```

+Note: Run atleast 4 blobbers for a minimal working setup.
+For running more blobbers repeat the process in more blobber directories (blobber/docker.local/blobber|i)(blobber1/2/3 etc.).

 **_Note: Replace the localhost form `docker.local/p0docker-compose.yml` to your public IP if you are trying to connect to another network ._**

 If you are facing `insufficient balance to pay fee` errors when starting blobbers, you can turn  off fees in [0chain.yaml.server_chain.smart_contract.miner](https://github.com/0chain/0chain/blob/3c38dfd0920675d86876a5b8895272cb66ded9ad/docker.local/config/0chain.yaml#LL96C3-L96C16) by adjusting true to false.